January 10

 - Obtaining and using access tokens for Twitter

-8 - Algorithms and Discrimination
+9 - Algorithms and Discrimination (Online Pre-Recorded)

-Friday: Intro to text analysis
+Friday: Intro to text analysis (no in person class, watch video online)

 Following Wednesday: Lab due by 5PM